BloretCrew/Blora-Manager/README.md

 3. Customizable UI, create your own layout
 4. Supports all images on `Docker Hub`, supports multiple users and supports commercial services!
 5. Manage multiple servers with a single web interface
-6. The technology stack is simple, and you only need to be good at Typescript to complete the entire MCSManager development.
+6. The technology stack is simple, and you only need to be good at Typescript to complete the entire Blora-Manager development.
 7. And More!

 <br />